cleaton/dna/README.md

 * Update heartbeat records for live node detection
 * Periodically check for new nodes and connect to them
 * Filter out dead nodes based on heartbeat and server_id
-* Assumes nodes have synchronized time (e.g., via NTP)
+* Cluster assumes that nodes have synchronized time (e.g., via NTP)

 ### Actor registration
 * Register actor names to nodes, ensuring uniqueness with ScyllaDB LWT